 It was a cold and snowy February afternoon when a group of horsemen rode into Liberty.
 After a short time, gunshots broke the winter silence as the men rode off with their loot, leaving one young college student dead and the town in shock.
-The Jesse James Bank, located on the historic square in Liberty, was the site of the nation’s first successful daylight peacetime bank robbery.
+The Jesse James Bank Museum, located on the historic square in Liberty, was the site of the nations first successful daylight peacetime bank robbery.

-While the robbers were never caught, the crime as attributed to the infamous James Gang.
-Visitors see bank as it was in 1866.
+While the robbers were never caught, the crime was attributed to the infamous James Gang.
+Visitors see the bank as it was in 1866.
 Period furnishings fill the room and one becomes immersed in the story of the robbery as told by the bank teller.
-As you peer into the original green vault, you can imagine the fear felt by the two bank tellers.
+As you peer into the original green vault one can imagine the fear felt by the two bank tellers.

-Among the furnishings, a rare Seth Thomas clock is set for the exact time and date of the robbery, Feb.
-13, 1866.
-Many photographs and other documents are on display for the public to view.
+Among the furnishings are a rare Seth Thomas clock which is set for the exact time and date of the robbery, February 13, 1866.
+Many photographs and historic documents are on display.
 A museum store offers many historical books, period-style toys and games, and other souvenir keepsakes.